intel/pepc/docs/pepc-aspm.rst

    Timeout for establishing an SSH connection in seconds.
 Defaults to 8.

 **-D** *DATASET*, **--dataset** *DATASET*
    This option is for debugging and testing.
-It specifies the dataset to emulate a host for running the command.
-Typically used when running 'pepc' from the source directory, which includes datasets for various systems.
+It specifies the dataset to use for emulating the host for running the command on.
+The datasets are available in 'pepc' source code repository.

    The argument can be a dataset path or name.
 If specified by name, the following locations are searched for the dataset.

-   1. './tests/data' in the program's directory
+   1. './tests/emul-data' in the program's directory
-   2. '$PEPC_DATA_PATH/tests/data'
+   2. '$PEPC_DATA_PATH/tests/emul-data'
-   3. '$HOME/.local/share/pepc/tests/data'
+   3. '$HOME/.local/share/pepc/tests/emul-data'
-   4. '$VIRTUAL_ENV/share/tests/data'
+   4. '$VIRTUAL_ENV/share/tests/emul-data'
-   5. '/usr/local/share/pepc/tests/data'
+   5. '/usr/local/share/pepc/tests/emul-data-data'
-   6. '/usr/share/pepc/tests/data'
+   6. '/usr/share/pepc/tests/emul-data'

 **--force-color**
    Force colorized output even if the output stream is not a terminal (adds ANSI escape codes).